lhmontech/Python-Calculator/README.md

 ## What I've used

-I've used the basic of Python, in summary Match & case, If & Else, For & While, List, Try & Except, Input, and the basic print
+I've used the basic of Python, in summary Match & case, If & Else, For & While, List, Try & Except, Input, and the basic print.

 ## How it works?